sirisian/ecmascript-types/decoratorreplacement.md

 **(b) Require replacement decorators INNERMOST**, closest to the declaration.
-**Ruled out on capability**: a replacement's input is what it encloses, so innermost replacements cannot see the runtime decorations outside them — and a `@cfg` that removes a member could not remove that member's runtime decorations, leaving them attached to nothing.
+**Ruled out on capability**: a replacement's input is what it encloses, so innermost replacements cannot see the runtime decorations outside them â€” and a `@cfg` that removes a member could not remove that member's runtime decorations, leaving them attached to nothing.